maskrap/project2/README.md

 ##Setup/installation instructions
 Clone the ['project2' repository](https://github.com/sampark18/project2) and open the index.html and double click the file using your favorite browser.

-You can also go directly to the [GitHub page](http://sampark18.github.io/project2/).
+You can also go directly to [gh-pages](http://sampark18.github.io/project2/).

 ##Technologies Used
 * Markdown